a-mccaffrey/readme-generator/README.md

 ## Questions

 Want to know more?
 Look me up on GitHub.
-My username is a-mccaffrey and my profile is at [https://www.github.com/a-mccaffrey](github.com/a-mccaffrey)
+My username is a-mccaffrey and my profile is [here](https://www.github.com/a-mccaffrey)

 Alternatively, get in touch by emailing me at [aisling.s.mccaffrey@gmail.com](mailto:aisling.s.mccaffrey@gmail.com).